shirat74/dvipdfm-x/README.md

 ## Graphics and Image Format

-Dvipdfmx does not support various features common to graphics manipulation programs such as resampling, color conversion, and arbitrary recompression.
+Dvipdfmx does not support various features common to graphics manipulation programs such as resampling, color conversion, and selection of compression filters.
-Thus, it is recommended to use other programs for preparation of images.
+Thus, it is recommended to use other programs specialized for image manipulation for preparation of images.

 ### Supported Graphics File Format

-PNG, JPEG, JPEG2000, BMP, PDF, and MetaPost generated EPS are supported.
+Supported formats are, PNG, JPEG, JPEG2000, BMP, PDF, and MetaPost generated EPS.
+All other format images, such as SVG and PostScript, must be converted to other format supported by dvipdfmx before inclusion.
+The `-D` option, as in dvipdfm, can be used to filter images.

-PNG support includes nearly full features of PNG such as color palette, transparency, XMP metadata, ICC Profiles, and calibrated colors specified by gAMA and cHRM chunks.
-All bit-depth settings are supported.
+PNG support includes nearly all features of PNG such as color palette, transparency, XMP metadata, ICC Profiles, and calibrated colors specified by gAMA and cHRM chunks.
+All bit-depth are supported.
 Predictor filter may be applied for Flate compression which result in better compression for larger images.

 JPEG is relatively well supported.
 Dvipdfmx supports embedded ICC Profiles and CMYK color.
 Embedded XMP metadata is also supported.
 There is an issue regarding determination of image sizes when there is an inconsistency between JFIF and Exif data.

 BMP support is limited to uncompressed or RLE-compressed raster images.
-Extensions are mostly unsupported.
+Extensions are unsupported.

 JPEG2000 is also supported.
 It is restricted to JP2 and JPX baseline subset as required by PDF spec.
 It is not well supported and still in the experimental stage.
 J2C format and transparency are not supported.

 PDF inclusion is supported too.
 However, Tagged PDF may cause problems and annotations are not preserved.

 Dvipdfmx also supports MetaPost mode.
 When dvipdfmx is invoked with `-M` option, it enters in MetaPost mode and processes a MetaPost generated EPS